ParkHealth/OERchains/README.md

 - User-friendly tools for creating, accessing, and publishing OERs
 - Advanced citation and originality evaluation systems

+## 📚 Additional Resources

+To get a deeper understanding of the project and how to contribute, please review these additional documents:

+- [CONTRIBUTING.md](./CONTRIBUTING.md): Guidelines for contributing to the project, including coding standards, pull request process, and more.
+- [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md): Our community standards and expectations for all contributors.
+- [ARCHITECTURE.md](./docs/architecture/ARCHITECTURE.md): An overview of the project's technical architecture and design principles.
+- [ROADMAP.md](./ROADMAP.md): Our project roadmap and future plans.

+These documents are crucial for anyone looking to contribute to or understand the OERchains project in depth.
+We encourage all potential contributors to review them before getting started.

 ## 🤝 Join the Revolution!
 We're looking for passionate individuals who want to make a real difference in education, technology, and knowledge sharing.
 Are you ready to shape the future of learning?